upbound/docs/content/core-concepts/projects.md

 The output artifact is an OCI image with an `.uppkg` file type and it defaults to outputting at the `_output/` folder at the root of your project.
 The `.uppkg` file is a special kind of [Crossplane Configuration](https://docs.crossplane.io/v1.17/concepts/packages/).

-The project output can be pushed to any OCI-compliant registry.
+You can push the project output to any OCI-compliant registry.
 You can push the package to a registry on the Upbound Marketplace with the [up project push]() command:

 ```bash
 up project push